MicrosoftDocs/Viva/Teams-insights/viva-insights-praise.md

 ## Set praise reminders

-Remind yourself to send praise to a co-worker.
+Remind yourself to send praise to co-workers.
 Praise reminders are always recurring; this helps you build the habit of letting co-workers know that you appreciate their contribution.

 You can set praise reminders either on the [**Settings** page](team-app-settings.md#praise) or the **Home** page, as described here: